specious/facebook-cli/README.md

 ## Development

-Clone this repository, then install Ruby dependencies with [Bundler](http://bundler.io):
+Clone this repository, then use [Bundler](http://bundler.io) to install Ruby dependencies:

 ```
 gem install bundler